College of Rehabilitation Sciences

 For more information:

-NOTE: You don’t need to complete the duet assessment for this program.
+Note: You don’t need to complete the duet assessment for this program.

 If English is not your primary language and you don’t qualify for a waiver under the University of Manitoba’s regulations, you'll need to show proof of English proficiency.
-For a list of countries exempt from this requirement, visit the Faculty of Graduate Studies website.
+For a list of countries exempt from this requirement, visit the Faculty of Graduate and Postdoctoral Studies website.

 Physical therapy program requirements: